levjj/bfhs/README.md

 The most important function is actually a Parsec monad which takes care of parsing and returns instances of `BFThunk`, i.e. it returns state transformation monads that use IO.
-The operations "+", "-", "." and "," can be expressed with the `withCurrent` helper function.
-The operations ">" and "<" simple change the state by shifting the current cell either to the left or to the right.
-The loop operator "[" benefits from parsing with Parsec because it matches the brackets "[" and "]" and `many1 bf` then simply returns a list of BFThunk monads.
-The loop header then simply checks for the current memory value and if it is something other than 0, it returns a recursive sequence of state transformations consisting of the loop body and the loop header again.
+The operations `+`, `-`, `.` and `,` can be expressed with the `withCurrent` helper function.
+The operations `>` and `<` simple change the state by shifting the current cell either to the left or to the right.
+The loop operator `[` benefits from parsing with Parsec because it matches the brackets `[` and `]` and returns the Brainfuck program in between as a list of `BFThunk` monads.
+The loop header then simply checks for the current memory cell and if it is something other than 0 returns a sequence of state transformations consisting of the loop body and the loop header again.

 ```haskell
 bf :: Parsec String () BFThunk